andreragbir121/Neon-Climb/README.md

 # Neon-Climb
-Neon-Climb, created in unity engine, with the objective of player moving upwards, and avoiding various obstacles moving downwards to player.
-Player is required to move from one side of the pole to the other to avoid the oncoming obstacles
+Neon-Climb is a fast-paced game created in Unity Engine, where players must move upwards while avoiding a variety of obstacles that descend toward them.
+The player navigates by switching from one side of the pole to the other, timing their movements carefully to dodge the oncoming hazards.
+Precision and quick reflexes are key to climbing higher and surviving the relentless barrage of obstacles.
+With its dynamic gameplay and engaging mechanics, Neon-Climb tests your skills and keeps you coming back for more.